 When it comes to marine life interactions, there are clear do’s and don’ts.
-Divers learn in their very first scuba class not damage, touch or harass underwater life, yet some choose to treat the underwater world like a petting zoo.
-In light of recent events, we wanted to review some important guidelines for marine life encounters.
+Divers learn in their very first scuba class not to damage, touch or harass underwater life, yet some choose to treat the underwater world like a petting zoo.
+In light of recent events, we wanted to review some essential guidelines for marine life encounters.

 DON’T: Ride, Touch or Stand On Marine Life

 The ocean is not a dude ranch.
 Whale sharks, turtles, and other pelagics aren’t domesticated animals.
 Instead, they are sensitive creatures that humans can easily injure.